TiffanyTWi/TiffanyTWi/README.md

 Apiring Software Developer 👩🏽‍💻

 I'm current working in the HR space but passionate to pursue a career in the tech field.

-I'm currently learning HTML, CSS, JavaScript and Tailwind.
+- 🌱 I’m currently learning - HTML, CSS, JavaScript and Tailwind

 📫 How to reach me:
 ✉️ tiffanywilliams870@gmail.com